tdsacilowski/hashi-demo/README.md

 3. Once the base infrastructure is complete, and Vault is setup, we again use Terraform to deploy the Nomad cluster consisting of the following:

     - Nomad server(s)
-        - Uses the Consul client to provide [service discovery][nomad_service_discovery] for Nomad jobs.
+        - Uses the Consul client to provide [service discovery][nomad_service_discovery] for Nomad tasks.
         - Integrated with Vault to allow [creating and distributing Vault tokens to Nomad jobs][nomad_vault_task].

     - Nomad client(s)
-        - X number of worker instances on which the Nomad server(s) schedule jobs.
+        - X number of worker instances on which the Nomad server(s) schedule tasks.
         - The Nomad clients use a pre-baked AMI created using Packer, since the Docker installation adds a significant amount of time to instance startup.
         - The Terraform files for this phase point to the state produced from the phase 1 deployment (`base-infrastructure`) using the [remote state backend for local filesystem][remote_state_local].